RimStation13/rimstation/README.md

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!

-*All github inquiries (such as moderation actions) may be handled via the /tg/station discord [#coding-general](https://discord.com/channels/326822144233439242/326831214667235328).
-Simply ping the `@Maintainer` role, following the guide on asking questions located in the channel description, with your issue!*

 ## LICENSE

 All code after [commit 333c566b88108de218d882840e61928a9b759d8f on 2014/31/12 at 4:38 PM PST](https://github.com/tgstation/tgstation/commit/333c566b88108de218d882840e61928a9b759d8f) is licensed under [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html).